Angela Kukawski, business manager to Kardashians and other stars, discovered dead - KESQ

 A business manager who had worked with several high-profile celebrities, including the Kardashian-Jenner family, was found dead this week, according to the Los Angeles Police Department’s Valley Bureau Homicide division.

-Angela Kukawski had been reported missing from Sherman Oaks on Dec.
+Angela Kukawski, 55, had been reported missing from Sherman Oaks on Dec.
 22, according to police.

 She was later found dead inside her vehicle in the 1500 block of Patricia Ave in Simi Valley.